renovatebot/renovate/docs/usage/automerge-configuration.md

 ### Absence of tests

-If you don't have any tests at all, tell Renovate to ignore the tests with the <LINK TO OPTION DOCS GOES HERE>.
+If you have no tests but still want Renovate to automerge, you need to add "requiredStatusChecks": null to your configuration.

 ### Branch protection rules